ghi-electronics/Documentation/software/tinyclr/tutorials/signal-control.md

     }
 }
 ```
 >[!TIP] In the sample code above you can use PWM to provide the pulse needed to verify the code.
-Keep in mind that Timer shares controllers with PWM so a different controller needs to be used.
+Keep in mind that both PWM and DigitalSignal share resources, so a different Timer controller must be used.

 ---